-16. Subsequent events:
+15. Subsequent events:

-- (a) On August 26, 2016, the Company completed the share subscription agreements for the financing announced on August 12, 2016.
-Under the agreements, the subscribers purchased 2,761,935 units of the Company at a price of \$0.30 per unit, for gross proceeds of \$828,581.
-Each unit consists of one common share and one share purchase warrant.
-Each whole warrant entitles the holder to acquire one common share at an exercise price of \$0.43 per share for a period of 24 months after the date of the private placement.
-Pursuant to the closing of the financing, the Company paid finder's fees and agents commission of \$57,161 and issued non-transferable finder's warrants to purchase 190,535 Common Shares at \$0.43 per share before August 29, 2018.
-All shares and warrants are subject to a four-month hold period expiring on December 30, 2016. - (b) On October 24, 2016, the Company amended the term an aggregate of 13,060,213 of outstanding share purchase warrants (the "Warrants") issued to subscribers of a private placement which closed in three tranches on November 6, November 12 and November 28, 2014.
+- (a) On October 24, 2016, the Company amended the term an aggregate of 13,060,213 of outstanding share purchase warrants (the "Warrants") issued to subscribers of a private placement which closed in three tranches on November 6, November 12 and November 28, 2014.
 The expiry date is extended from November 6, November 12, and November 28, 2016 to November 6, November 12 and November 28, 2018 respectively.
 The Warrants contain an acceleration provision, if, for a period of 10 trading days (the "Premium Trading Days") the closing price of the Company's shares is \$1.00 per share or higher, the warrant exercise period for one-third of the holder's Warrants will be shortened to a period of 30 days.
 This 30-day period will commence seven calendar days after the tenth Premium Trading Day.
-An additional one-third of holder's Warrants will accelerate at \$1.50 and the final one-third at \$2.00. - (c) 2,175,000 stock options expired on September 23, 2016. - (d) On November 18, 2016, the Company completed the first tranche of share subscription agreements for the financing announced on November 7, 2016.
+An additional one-third of holder's Warrants will accelerate at \$1.50 and the final one-third at \$2.00. - (b) 2,175,000 stock options expired on September 23, 2016. - (c) On November 18, 2016, the Company completed the first tranche of share subscription agreements for the financing announced on November 7, 2016.
 Under the agreements, the subscribers purchased 1,000,000 units of the Company at a price of \$0.30 per unit, for gross proceeds of \$300,000.
 Each unit consists of one common share and one share purchase warrant.
 Each whole warrant entitles the holder to acquire one common share at an exercise price of \$0.43 per share for a period of 24 months after the date of the private placement.
 Pursuant to the closing of the financing, the Company paid finder's fees and agents commission of \$21,000 and issued 70,000 non-transferable finder's warrants.
 Each finder's warrant is exercisable into units at \$0.30 per unit for a 24 month period.
 Each unit consists of one common share and one half of a share purchase warrant.
 Each whole warrant is exercisable into one common share at \$0.43 per share for a 24 month period.
 All shares and warrants are subject to a four-month hold period.

-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Three months ended October 31, 2016 and 2015

-16. Subsequent events (continued):
+15. Subsequent events (continued):

-(e) On November 25, 2016, the Company completed the second tranche of share subscription agreements for the financing announced on November 7, 2016.
+(d) On November 25, 2016, the Company completed the second tranche of share subscription agreements for the financing announced on November 7, 2016.
 Under the agreements, the subscribers purchased 3,620,000 units of the Company at a price of \$0.30 per unit, for gross proceeds of \$1,086,000.
 Each unit consists of one common share and one share purchase warrant.
 Each whole warrant entitles the holder to acquire one common share at an exercise price of \$0.43 per share for a period of 24 months after the date of the private placement.
 Pursuant to the closing of the financing, the Company paid finder's fees and agents commission of \$69,020 and issued 230,067 non-transferable finder's warrants.
 Each finder's warrant is exercisable into units at \$0.30 per unit for a 24 month period.
 Each unit consists of one common share and one half of a share purchase warrant.
 Each whole warrant is exercisable into one common share at \$0.30 per share before November 25, 2018.
 All shares and warrants are subject to a four-month hold period.